 The Indirect Costs Of Employee Turnover

-During those first one to two months, to get your new team member up to full productivity, one of your best people will typically be tasked with training.
-However, tasking top talent with training, despite ensuring excellent results from your new hire, results in hidden labor costs that can quickly add up to tens of thousands of dollars.
+During those first one to two months of onboarding a new team member, one of your best people will typically be tasked with training.
+Tasking top talent with training may ensure excellent results from your new hire, but you’ll also encounter hidden labor costs that can quickly add up to tens of thousands of dollars.

 The Cost of Lost Knowledge

 What makes your existing team so good at their jobs is the unique skills and knowledge that they have cultivated in their positions.
 During their time at your company, they have developed relationships internally as well as with customers, gathering insights that are beneficial to the ongoing success of the organization.
 When an employee leaves your company, they theoretically take that knowledge with them.